A Quick and Easy Fix for Blocked Sinks and Showers

 - A bucket

-Before you start plunging, put on some rubber gloves.
+Rubber gloves are recommended before you begin to plunge.
 This will protect your hands from any unpleasantness that may be lurking in the toilet bowl.

 Step 4: Plunge Away

-Continue this motion until you see results.
-It may take some time for you to see results.
+Repeat this motion several times until the blockage clears.
+Be patient – it may take some time before you see any results.

 Step 5: Look for improvement